 The Group is exposed to the effects of fluctuations in interest rates which may negatively affect the financial results of the Group.
 Sensitivity analysis attributable to loan attracted with floating interest rate presented below.

-Effect on pro Effect on profit before tax Amount of financial instrument as at 30 +1% -1% June 2018 Interest expenses attributable to loan with floating rate (Libor 6m + 5.85%) 35,000 350 (350)
+Effect on profit before tax

+Loan principal 30 June 2019 +1% -1%

+Interest expenses attributable to loan with floating rate (Libor 6m + 5.85%) 35,000 (350) 350

 Financial instruments